TamyahD/Maven.JDBC-DAO/README.md

     * int getId();
 4. A concrete DTO class that implements the interface.

-## Run the App
+## Run the daos.App
-Create an App runner class to run each CRUD operation against your DAO
+Create an daos.App runner class to run each CRUD operation against your DAO

 * findById()
 * findAll()